Flat Feet in Children

 Bear Walks

-Have child walk across the room weight bearing through hands and feet to complete a puzzle.
-You can increase the challenge and provide sensory input by lining the floor with pillows or bubble wrap!
+Walk across the room weight bearing through hands and feet to complete a puzzle.
+Add onto the challenge by lining the floor with pillows or bubble wrap!

 Penguin Walks